gushogg-blake/datacamp-assignment/SampleExercise.md

 ## Hint

-- `useEffect` accepts a single argument -- a callback function to do any set-up work needed.
+- The first argument to `useEffect` is a callback function to do any set-up work needed.
 We can move our timer set-up line into a `useEffect` callback.

 - The `useEffect` callback can return another function to do any cleanup work.
 We can use this to clear the timer interval when the component is unmounted.